 There's a certain level of jubilation that comes from buying something new.
 I'll be the first to admit it, but as of late, I can't stop thinking about the flip side of that shiny new purchase, which is its environmental impact.
-Yes, I know that's the most millennial statement ever, but it's valid because in 2015, the greenhouse gas emissions from textile production were more than all international flights and maritime shipping combined.
+Yes, I know that's the most millennial statement ever.
+Still, it's valid.
+In 2015, the greenhouse gas emissions from textile production exceeded those from all international flights and maritime shipping combined.
 On top of that, every second, the equivalent of one garbage truck of textiles is either burned or taken to a landfill.
-Fast fashion is a large culprit in this crisis, but it's not the only one, as even in recent years, fashion houses (that won't be named) have been caught burning products rather than lowering their retail value, and laws both within the United States and globally have been scaled back or are nonexistent around regulating the fashion industry's environmental impact.
+Fast fashion is a large culprit in this crisis.
+Still, it's not the only one.
+Even in recent years, fashion houses (that won't be named) have been caught burning products rather than lowering their retail value.
+Within the United States and globally, laws around regulating the fashion industry's environmental impact have been scaled back or are nonexistent.

 The fashion industry directly affects that footprint throughout the journey.
 From production to distribution, every part contributes to environmental pollution.
-And this pollution is exacerbated by the overproduction of clothing caused by fast fashion and the rampant use of non-biodegradable and non-recyclable fabrics.
+This pollution is exacerbated by the overproduction of clothing caused by fast fashion and the rampant use of nonbiodegradable and nonrecyclable fabrics.
 So how exactly can you cut your carbon footprint?
 Keep reading…

-And while Reformation's dedication to using the best possible materials is commendable, we must be realistic in stating that most companies are not prioritizing these environmentally friendly tactics.
+While Reformation's dedication to using the best possible materials is commendable, we must be realistic in stating that most companies are not prioritizing these environmentally friendly tactics.
 So what can you do as a consumer?
-You can donate old clothing to companies dedicated to recycling properly—ahem, ThredUp—but also try to avoid purchasing the following fabrics.
+You can donate old clothing to companies dedicated to recycling properly—ahem, ThredUp—and try to avoid purchasing the following fabrics.

 Created as a cheaper alternative to cotton in the 1940s, polyester is one of the most widely used fabrics in fast fashion and happens to be one of the least environmentally friendly of them all, followed closely by rayon and nylon.
-Not only are these fabrics not biodegradable (meaning that they will not decompose in landfills), but in the production process, fossil fuels and excessive amounts of water are used to create polyester, along with clothing dyes that have been found toxic to humans and linked to long-term health issues.
+These fabrics are not biodegradable (meaning that they will not decompose in landfills), and in the production process, fossil fuels and excessive amounts of water are used to create polyester and clothing dyes that have been found toxic to humans and that have been linked to long-term health issues.
 This fabric takes a huge toll on the Earth in production, but it doesn't stop there.
 When washed at home, the fabric releases plastic microfibers.
-It is estimated that half a million tons of microfibers are released into the ocean every year, equivalent to more than 50 billion plastic bottles.
-Synthetic fabrics are bad all around, and it's best to opt for linen, hemp, or silk pieces if you're in need of lightweight fabric—and if you do want cotton, make sure it's organic, as non-organic cotton also puts a strain on the environment.
+It is estimated that half a million tons of microfibers are released into the ocean every year, which is equivalent to more than 50 billion plastic bottles.
+Synthetic fabrics are bad all around, and it's best to opt for linen, hemp, or silk pieces if you're in need of lightweight fabric.
+If you do want cotton, make sure it's organic, as nonorganic cotton also puts a strain on the environment.

 "We know sustainable brands are often fairly expensive and fairly unattainable for some consumers, especially if they've been accustomed to the fast-fashion pricing,” acknowledges Wallace.
 But that is exactly why the relationship between secondhand and sustainable brands is so important—investing in those brands will make them more accessible to more people—and shopping sustainably as whole plays a key role in bringing down the fast-fashion footprint.
-When approaching sustainable shopping, we should see it in the same vein as investing in luxury items long-term, the pieces will be part of your life, and over the years, their impact environmentally and fiscally is better too.
-After all, shopping from sustainable brands like Reformation makes the investment worth it, as they’ve had a continued dedication to upholding ethical and environmental standards during all phases of the product life cycle.
+When approaching sustainable shopping, we should see it in the same vein as investing in luxury items long-term.
+The pieces will be part of your life, and over the years, their impact, environmentally and fiscally, is better, too.
+After all, shopping from sustainable brands like Reformation makes the investment worth it, as it's had a continued dedication to upholding ethical and environmental standards during all phases of the product life cycle.

 There's no denying that we live in an age when there's a stigma around wearing the same outfit on Instagram, and that mindset has led the average consumer to purchase 60% more items of clothing compared to 2000.
 This means that we're consuming clothing at a rate faster than we can actually wear it, much less store it in a New York City apartment.
-And while I'll never judge for your need for a fire ’fit on the ’gram (not everyone can commit to never purchasing anything again like Jane Fonda), there are multiple solutions to looking like “trendy" without actually buying anything.
+While I'll never judge you for needing a fire ’fit for the ’gram (not everyone can commit to never purchasing anything again like Jane Fonda), there are multiple solutions to looking "trendy" without actually buying anything.
 My favorite thing happens to be the test theory.

 The test theory is simple: Before you commit to buying something, try renting it.
 There are great services like Rent the Runwayand Nuuly that will allow you to get that new-clothing feeling without actually buying new clothing.
 Or you can use services like HauteTrader that let you swap clothing.
-But if you still are in need of a new piece, apply the 24-hour rule, which is before you purchase something on a whim, wait and see how you feel the next day.
+But if you still are in need of a new piece, apply the 24-hour rule: Before you purchase something on a whim, wait and see how you feel the next day.
 If you still want or need it, then go get it!

 This might seem like a no-brainer, but honestly, you'd be surprised how much clothing utilization has dropped around the world in the past 20 years.
 In the U.S., for example, clothes are only worn for around a quarter of the global average, and it's estimated the population loses $460 billion each year by throwing away clothes that they could continue to wear.
 The best thing you can do for the environment (and your wallet) is to invest in quality pieces you can wear for longer periods of time that you actually love.

 "There are so many small things you can do to curb your closet's environmental impact," says Wallace.
 For starters, consider how you clean and maintain your clothing.
 She recommends washing them in cold water and air-drying, as the cleaning process uses a lot of energy and water.
-She also recommends skipping or infrequently using dry cleaning, as it does require a lot of energy and it uses chlorinated solvents (like perchloroethylene), which are bad for the environment and your health.
-But if you have pieces that absolutely need to be dry-cleaned, go out of your way to find a green dry-cleaner that isn't using toxic solvents.
-And don’t be afraid to get your clothing fixed over time too.
+She also recommends skipping or infrequently using dry cleaning, as it does require a lot of energy, and it uses chlorinated solvents (like perchloroethylene), which are bad for the environment and your health.
+But if you have pieces that absolutely need to be dry-cleaned, go out of your way to find a green dry cleaner that isn't using toxic solvents.
+Don't be afraid to get your clothing fixed over time, too.
 Never underestimate the importance of having a sewing kit on hand or a cobbler and tailor on speed dial.

-As Wallace confessed, “It's very difficult to tell how to responsibly get rid of items that aren't resellable in their current form.
+As Wallace confesses, "It's very difficult to tell how to responsibly get rid of items that aren't resellable in their current form.
 It's really just an awareness that throwing it into a bag and dropping it off at the Salvation Army isn't the solution you thought it was.
 I would say it's a longer story.
 Keep things longer, buy less, buy better-quality things that last longer, shop secondhand, and then try to resell anything you can.
 It's a whole shift in consumer behavior that needs to happen."
-So with that mindset, we’d suggest after you've shopped smarter and saved pieces for longer, if you still feel the need to consciously uncouple with that tube top, then try to sell it on The RealReal, Depop, or at your local consignment store.
-And if all else fails, you can donate it to ThredUp with a clear conscience knowing that your '90s-inspired piece won't just end up in a landfill, as the company is dedicated to the full process of reselling and recycling up to 90% of the clothing it receives.
+So after you've shopped smarter and saved pieces for longer, if you still feel the need to consciously uncouple with that tube top, then we'd suggest trying to sell it on The RealReal, on Depop, or at your local consignment store.
+If all else fails, you can donate it to ThredUp with a clear conscience knowing that your '90s-inspired piece won't just end up in a landfill, as the company is dedicated to the full process of reselling and recycling up to 90% of the clothing it receives.

 8. Use Your Tools, Do Your Research, and Vote Accordingly

 ThredUp—which created its signature carbon footprint calculator that will tell you your own individual impact—is at the forefront of this mission and leading the charge on the resale front.
 Reformation has its RefRecycling program that allows customers to send back their old clothes for recycling in exchange for a Reformation gift card.
-In addition to that, there are so many other resources—like the app Good on You, which allows you to check a brand's environmental and social impact.
-And the biggest shocker of all, there's this thing called Google.
-We as consumers have the power to not only research our purchases but to buy into what we believe in.
-And when our purchasing power is paired with voting and protesting for substantial regulations to change our environmental toll, well, that's a true fashion statement.
+In addition to that, there are so many other resources such as the app Good on You, which allows you to check a brand's environmental and social impact.
+The biggest shocker of all, there's this thing called Google.
+We as consumers have the power to not only research our purchases but to also buy into what we believe in.
+When our purchasing power is paired with voting and protesting for substantial regulations to change our environmental toll, well, that's a true fashion statement.

-Dôen is a female-owned brand that is not only dedicated to a more sustainable clothing production process all-around, but since the brand's creation, it has partnered with Planned Parenthood to provide women across the world with healthcare.
+Dôen is a female-owned brand that is dedicated to a more sustainable clothing production process all-around, and since the brand's creation, it has partnered with Planned Parenthood to provide women across the world with healthcare.